robotframework/robotframework/doc/userguide/src/CreatingTestData/AdvancedFeatures.rst

 the `:FOR` marker and also the `IN` separator were case-insensitive but nowadays both `FOR` and `IN` are case-sensitive.

-Old for loop syntax still works in Robot Framework 3.1 and only using `IN` case-insensitively causes a deprecation warning.
-Not closing loops with `END`, escaping keywords inside loops with :codesc:`\\`, and using `:FOR` instead of `FOR` are all going to be deprecated in Robot Framework 3.2.
+Old for loop syntax still worked in Robot Framework 3.1 and only using `IN` case-insensitively caused a deprecation warning.
+In Robot Framework 3.2 `IN` is case-sensitive and using `:FOR` instead of `FOR`, not closing loops with `END`, and escaping keywords inside loops with :codesc:`\\` were all deprecated.
 Users are advised to switch to the new syntax as soon as possible.

 When using the `pipe separated format`_, escaping with :codesc:`\\` has not been needed: